 2.3 Prey life stage estimation

-Albacore consume post-larval and juvenile prey as well as adult life stages (.
-Given that traits could vary between life stages for many species, we aimed to match traits to the life stage most commonly consumed by albacore predators for each prey species.
-Of the 308 prey recorded to species, 72 (or 23%) had associated life stage information reported within their corresponding diet study, with 42 reported as post-larvae, young-of-year, or juveniles, and 37 species consumed as adults (Supplementary Information, Figure S1).
-Albacore rarely consumed larvae (i.e., 11 species in total).
-Of these 72 species, 13 were reported at multiple life stages in albacore diets, however, one life stage was typically dominant across diet studies (i.e., with an order of magnitude greater frequency of occurrence than any other life stage).
-For example, of 11 species with reported consumption of the larval life stage, 6 species were typically consumed as juveniles (i.e. across multiple studies) and thus were assigned as juveniles for the purpose of this meta-analysis (Supplementary Data, Table S4; Supplementary Information, Figure S1).
+Juvenile and adult albacore generally consume post-larval and juvenile prey life stages, as well as adults of some species (Allain et al. 2012; Muhling et al. 2019; Romanov et al. 2020).
+Given that traits could vary between life stages for many species and the requirement for our analyses to select one trait value per trait per species, we needed to select traits for the life stage most consumed by albacore predators for each prey species.
+Of the 308 identified prey species, 72 (23% of species) were reported with associated life stage information (Supplementary Information, Figure S1; Supplementary Data, Table S4).
+Albacore rarely consumed larvae, 11 species in total were reportedly consumed as larvae, however 6 of these were consumed with < 1% frequency of occurrence and % numerical abundance, and were much more commonly consumed as post-larvae or juveniles, thus only 5 species of these 11 were classified primarily consumed as larvae and with larval traits used for this analysis.

-When life stage information was not provided, it was necessary to estimate prey life stage from available information on the size and age class of either the predator or prey in a given study (Figure S1; Table S4).
-For an additional 15 species (nearly 5% of species), prey length information was reported but not life stage.
-Reported total lengths ranged from 1.5–24.5 cm, and these prey species’ life stages were inferred relative to their known length at maturity (Figure S1; Table S4).
-The remaining 221 species (72% of the species) were identified in albacore diets without metainformation and assumed to be either juveniles or adults.
-Trait information was often similar between juvenile and adult life stages (Gleiber et al., 2022).
-Thus for 127 of these taxa (41% of the species), no further estimation of prey life stage was needed.
+When specific information was not provided, it was necessary to estimate prey life stage from available information on the size and age class of either the predator or prey in each study (Supplementary Information, Figure S1; Supplementary Data, Table S4).
+For 15 species (~5%), prey length information was reported but not life stage.
+Reported total lengths ranged from 1.5–24.5 cm, and these prey species’ life stages were therefore inferred relative to their known length at maturity (Supplementary Information, Figure S1; Supplementary Data, Table S4).
+There were 221 species (72%) identified in albacore diets without meta-information and assumed to be either juveniles or adults (Supplementary Information, Figure S1).
+Trait information was often similar between juvenile and adult life stages (Gleiber et al., 2022), thus for 127 of these species (41%), no further estimation of prey life stage was needed (Supplementary Information, Figure S1).